Chidambara-H-N-Bhat/Bountyapplicationplatform/Bounty/README.md

 npm run preview
 ```

-#### Deployment (Example: Vercel)
+#### Deployment

-The project can be deployed easily to platforms like Vercel:
+The project deployed in Vercel:

-1. Push your code to a GitHub repository.
+1. Pushed my code to a GitHub repository.
-2. Go to [Vercel](https://vercel.com/new) and import your repository.
-3. Vercel will automatically detect the **Vite** framework and set up the correct build commands.
+2. Vercel will automatically detect the **Vite** framework and set up the correct build commands.

 -----